107 264

 Abstract

-This study presents a novel technique for the direct 3D printing of TC-85, a biocompatible material specifically designed for orthodontic uses.
-This method aims to overcome the biomechanical constraints associated with the conventional thermoforming process used in aligner fabrication.
-The investigation emphasizes analyzing TC-85's mechanical and viscoelastic properties, focusing on how temperature changes impact these characteristics and their relevance to clinical outcomes.
-Using a Digital Light Processing (DLP) 3D printer, the photoreactive resin TC-85 is printed, and extensive thermo-mechanical testing is conducted, which includes evaluations of tensile modulus, stress relaxation, and creep behavior.
-Dynamic Mechanical Analysis (DMA) is conducted at temperatures varying from 30 to 45°C to assess the material's adaptive response to thermal fluctuations.
+This study investigates the mechanical and viscoelastic properties of TC-85, a biocompatible material specifically designed for orthodontic applications, with a focus on how temperature variations influence its mechanical and viscoelastic properties and their relevance to clinical outcomes.
+Using a Digital Light Processing (DLP) 3D printer, the photosensitive resin TC-85 is printed, and extensive thermo-mechanical testing is conducted, which includes evaluations of tensile modulus, stress relaxation, and creep behavior.
+Dynamic Mechanical Analysis (DMA) is conducted at temperatures varying from 30 to 45 °C to assess the material's adaptive response to thermal fluctuations.
 TC-85 is distinguished by its unique mechanical properties, which include a temperature-sensitive stiffness, stress relaxation capability, and shape memory feature.
 The results demonstrate that TC-85 maintains an enhanced level of residual force and a faster recovery of strain through numerous cycles of loading and unloading.
-At 40°C, TC-85 displays a substantial reduction in its storage modulus, while maintaining consistent strain recovery and volumetric constancy.
-The study highlights TC-85's potential in orthodontic treatments, providing adaptable mechanical and viscoelastic properties that enable the exertion of consistent, regulated forces on teeth.
-Its resistance to force decay, stable volume at raised temperatures, and built-in shape memory enhance hygienic upkeep and patient comfort, positioning TC-85 as a pioneering material for the next generation of clear aligners.
+At 40 °C, TC-85 displays a substantial reduction in its storage modulus, while maintaining consistent strain recovery and volumetric constancy.
+The study highlights TC-85's potential in orthodontic treatments, providing adaptable mechanical and viscoelastic properties that enable the exertion of consistent and regulated forces on teeth.
+Its resistance to force decay, stable volume at raised temperatures, and shape memory properties enhance hygienic maintenance and patient comfort, positioning TC-85 as a pioneering material for the next generation of clear aligners. © 2025.
+The Author(s).

 DOI